 Future meetings

 Q2/16 does not plan to hold any interim Rapporteurs meeting.
-The Question is not proposing to continuing as an individual Question in the next study period and the current work items will be handled in the new Q1/16..
+The Question is not proposing to continuing as an individual Question in the next study period and the current work items will be handled in the new Q1/16.

 Question 3/16 - Multimedia gateway control architectures and protocols